“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 - Planning is key to a successful GMAT attempt

-- Work backwards from the start date of your target program to estimate the right time to take the GMAT.
+- Work backward from the start date of your target program to estimate the right time to take the GMAT.

 - Since GMAT scores are valid for five years, it is prudent to take them while you are still a student and in study mode.